atifazam/vocalizer/README.md

 # Vocalizer
-### A super simple javascript plugin to show people how to say your name correctly.
+### A super simple javascript plugin to help others say your name correctly.

 **Here's how to get it working:**